-Writers Write is your one-stop writing resource.
+Writers Write is a writing resource.
 In this post, we discuss how you can learn from the best short story writers.

 Read And Learn From The Best

 We’ve discussed scenes in short stories and this week I want to work through one of the stories I’ve read.
 I will break it down, discuss the five elements of story, give an opinion in five points, and discuss some of my favourite parts.

 I read The Half-Skinned Steer by Annie Proulx.
 It is awesome and I really suggest you read it.
 After you have read it, look at my comments below.
 It’s long, about 7000 words, but so worth it.
 She is a master storyteller.